 Are the Insider Trades of a Large Institutional Investor Informed?

-We use a unique data set to consider whether a large institution's (Fidelity funds) insider trades are informed.
-Theoretical studies of large informed traders suggest that their information advantage could be greater for buy trades than sell trades, be short- or long-lived, and be exploited by varying the pace of trade execution.
-Although there is evidence of each of these, Fidelity seems to be informed only for quickly executed buy trades.
+Using a unique data set, we try to determine whether a large institution's (FMR Corp., Fidelity Funds' holding company) insider trades are informed.
+Theoretical studies of large informed traders suggest that their buy trades could outperform their sell trades, that they can optimally exploit their information advantage by varying the pace of trade execution, and that their information advantage could be short- or long-lived.
+Although there is evidence of each of these, FMR appears to be informed only for quickly executed buy trades.
 Other trades outperform a stock market index but not a four-factor return model.
-This performance profile is consistent with Fidelity's fees, which depend on performance compared to an index.
+FMR's incentive fee schedules could explain this because they pay bonuses when FMR outperforms a market index.

 Suggested Citation: Suggested Citation